 Figure 8 shows the translation of the OCL constraints for the simple statechart meta model example in Figure 1.
 The first translates the OCL constraint context FinalState inv: self.incoming->size()>=1 (that is an atomic navigation expression) into an equivalent basic graph constraint.
 This constraint corresponds to the size()-operation constraint shown in Figure 7 c).
 The second translates the OCL constraint context FinalState inv: self.outgoing->size()=0 into an equivalent basic graph constraint, corresponding to the graph constraints shown in Figure 7 b).
 Note, that the positive graph constraint is not needed if size() is compared to 0.
 The third one is similar.
 The OCL constraint context Transition inv: self.source.ocllsTypeOf(InitialState) implies self.target.ocllsKindOf(State) is a complex navigation expression.
-It is equivalent expression (not(self.source.ocllsTypeOf(InitialState))) the (self.target.ocllsKindOf(State)), stating that each source instance of a Transition instance is not an InitialState or the target instance is a State.
+It is equiva-(not(self.source.ocllsTypeOf(InitialState))) lent to the expression or (self.target.ocllsKindOf(State)), stating that each source instance of a Transition instance is not an InitialState or the target instance is a State.
 The two OCL expressions can be translated into two basic graph constraints shown in Figure 8 (the lower part of the last graph constraint).
-We have to combine the two basic graph constraints by operator \vee and we have to express that the Transition instance in both expressions is the same.
-The common part of the premise and the conclusion contains the Transition only.
+We have to combine the two basic graph constraints by operator $\vee$ and we have to express that the Transition instance in one expression is the same as in the other expression.
+Therefore we have to build the intersection expression of the premise and the conclusion, which contains the Transition only.
 The complete conditional graph constraint states: all nodes of type Transition have a source node of type InitialState or a target node of type State.
 This is equivalent to: Transitions outgoing InitialStates must always target a State.